andydarlow/threedcube/README.md

 .
 Remember to edit in the scala perspective

 NOTE THAT I'VE ONLY TESTED THIS ON MAC (OSX 10.10).
 DUNNO HOW IT WILL WORK ON A WINDOWS MACHINE

+if you want to see the simulator in action then goto https://youtu.be/aXc93Iysu7Q